navanitnandakumar/Python-programs/README.md

 This repo consists of my projects using python.

+◾ Face detection : Detects faces in video using opencv in python.

 ◾ Emoticon converter : Converts the entered emoticon (in the standard format) into an emoji.

 ◾ Guess the number : A number game ,in which a randomly generated number between 0 and 9 is to be guessed.